ifduyue/xxtea/README.rst

 ----------

-By default xxtea manipulates the input data for ``6 + 52 / n`` rounds, where n denotes how many 32-bit integers data can fit in.
+By default xxtea manipulates the input data for ``6 + 52 / n`` rounds, where n denotes how many 32-bit integers the input data can fit in.
-We can specify it manually by setting ``rounds`` parameter.
+We can change this by setting ``rounds`` parameter.

 Python2: